North Carolina State Ports Authority: Port of Morehead City

 The Port of Morehead City is a breakbulk and bulk facility located four miles from the Atlantic Ocean.
 The port is equipped with nine berths and multiple gantry cranes.
 Storage offerings include a dry-bulk facility with a 220,000-ton capacity warehouse and a 177,000-square-foot warehouse for housing commodities like rubber, paper, steel, and lumber.
 Altogether there are more than one million square feet of storage.

 Charlotte Inland Port

 The Charlotte inland port is a 20-acre dry port site located along the CSX rail lines near the intersection of NC 16 and I-85.
 It serves as a distribution point for intermodal containers connecting the I-85 and I-77 corridors to the CSX rail line and the Port of Wilmington.

 Governance

-An 11-member of Board of Directors governs the North Carolina State Ports Authority.
+An 11-member Board of Directors governs the North Carolina State Ports Authority.
 Of the Board, six members are appointed by the Governor, the North Carolina General Assembly appoints four, and the North Carolina Secretary of Transportation fills the last position.
 North Carolina Ports is a corporate body receiving no direct taxpayer subsidy.